theramiyer/blog/content/post/2023/operational-lapses-in-indian-railways.md

 After unfulfilled vacancies and high workload, now comes skill issue.
 In a way, they are all related.
 Unfulfilled vacancies could lead to high workloads, and high workloads could mean less trainings (on new technologies) and refreshers (on existing technologies).

 When working in a skill-based professional environment, one must not only keep themselves abreast with new technologies, but also refresh their knowledge every now and then, to compensate for the human nature of "losing touch with" something that you do not frequently work on.
-Add to this, the workers should be made aware of changes to policies or designs as well.
+Also, the workers should be made aware of changes to the policies or designs as well.
 The Audit report notes these shortfalls.

 The Indian Railways have introduced a Web-Enabled IT platform called Track Management System.
 The track maintenance practices are recorded here.
 And up to at least 2021, there were people who were not trained in using methods of online working!
-They were either not trained, or, I suppose, are uninterested.
+They were either not trained, or, I suppose, were uninterested.
 I think "I am not interested in working with computers" in 2023 should be seen as a serious threat to passenger safety.
 This is not about one person's liberty to choose to learn to do something, this is about how many people his/her area of work serves---the railway customers: from little children to that office-goer to that large corporation that moves thousands of tonnes of material using the railways.
 Learning "online ways of working" must not be optional in 2023.

-## Why Indian Railways are not getting better
+## Why the Indian Railways are not getting better

 Operational issues aside, there are other issues that slow down the progress of the railways.
 The Audit report notes shortfalls in most, if not all the areas it covered.